We may earn money or products from the companies mentioned in this post.

 - Toddler Girls’ Capsule Wardrobe Spring/Summer 2019

-If not, I hope this encourages you to give a capsule wardrobe a chance!
+If not, I hope this encourages you to give a family capsule wardrobe a chance!
 It’s been great for our family!
 Be sure to tag me on IG with your shopping haul (@intentionallyunplanned)!!!